 21 New Globe Walk

 There are excellent footpaths along the river from Waterloo and from Southwark Bridge.
-The Millennium Footbridge is 50 metres from the Theatre.
+The Millennium Footbridge is 50 metres from the theatre.

-There is a setting down point on Southwark Bridge, with approximately 40 uneven steps leading to the riverwalk.
+If you are arriving by hired coach, there is a setting down point on Southwark Bridge, with approximately 40 uneven steps leading to the riverwalk.
 Wheelchairs can access Shakespeare’s Globe by taking Sumner Street on the right beyond the bridge and turning right into Emerson Street which leads into New Globe Walk.

 MBNA Thames Clippers serve 21 piers throughout London, including Embankment, London Eye, London Bridge, Tower, Canary Wharf and Greenwich.
 Save money when you buy tickets online or touch in and out with Oyster or contactless to pay as you go.
-Find out more: www.thamesclippers.com